-NOTICE IS HEREBY GIVEN that the 2010 Annual Meeting of Shareholders (the "Annual Meeting") of McGrath RentCorp, a California corporation (the "Company"), will be held at the Company's principal executive offices located at 5700 Las Positas Road, Livermore, California 94551, on Tuesday, June 8, 2010, at 2:00 p.m., local time.
+NOTICE IS HEREBY GIVEN that the 2011 Annual Meeting of Shareholders (the "Annual Meeting") of McGrath RentCorp, a California corporation (the "Company"), will be held at the Company's principal executive offices located at 5700 Las Positas Road, Livermore, California 94551, on Wednesday, June 8, 2011 at 2:00 p.m., local time.
 Shareholders who are unable to attend may listen to a live webcast of the Annual Meeting on the Company's website at www.mgrc.com under the Investor Relations section.
 The Annual Meeting will be held for the following purposes:

-- 1. To elect six (6) directors of the Company to serve until the 2011 annual meeting of shareholders or until their successors are elected and qualified; - 2.
-To ratify the appointment of Grant Thornton LLP as the independent auditors for the Company for the year ending December 31, 2010; and - 3.
+- 1. To elect seven (7) directors of the Company to serve until the 2012 annual meeting of shareholders or until their successors are elected and qualified; - 2.
+To ratify the appointment of Grant Thornton LLP as the independent auditors for the Company for the year ending December 31, 2011; and - 3.
+To hold a non-binding, advisory vote on the compensation of the Company's named executive officers; - 4.
+To hold a non-binding, advisory vote on the frequency of holding a non-binding, advisory vote on the compensation of the Company's named executive officers; and - 5.
 To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.